WakiMak/trentent.github.io-forked/_posts/2016-04-06-convertfrom-mcli-for-pvs-7-6-posh-module.md

   - PowerShell
   - Provisioning Services
 ---
-[Martin Zugec made a POSH script](https://www.citrix.com/blogs/2012/07/23/provisioning-services-and-powershell-easier-method/) to convert output from mcli.exe to a PowerShell object, but his script fails with the new PVS 7.6 POSH module. Â From looking at his script he is trying to key on &#8216;spaces&#8217; to set the properties of the objects. Â MCLI.exe outputs the properties with spaces. Â PVS 7.6 POSH module fails because it doesn&#8217;t format it&#8217;s output as spaces.
+[Martin Zugec made a POSH script](https://www.citrix.com/blogs/2012/07/23/provisioning-services-and-powershell-easier-method/) to convert output from mcli.exe to a PowerShell object, but his script fails with the new PVS 7.6 POSH module. Â From looking at his script he is trying to key on 'spaces' to set the properties of the objects. Â MCLI.exe outputs the properties with spaces. Â PVS 7.6 POSH module fails because it doesn't format it's output as spaces.

 MCLI.EXE output: